NYU Tandon Made Challenge

 Inviting new students to use their talents to solve real-world problems

-A chance for NYU Tandon School of Engineering incoming student teams to focus their immense talents on solving pressing healthcare challenges during and after the COVID-19 crisis — and to potentially see their solutions brought to market.
+A chance for NYU Tandon School of Engineering incoming students, both graduate and undergraduate, to focus their immense talents on solving pressing societal challenges.

-The series of challenges will start on June 1 and each challenge will run for two weeks, starting with zero contact hardware.
-Webinars on the topics and team formation will occur throughout the month of May and at the start of each challenge, providing ample opportunities for students to learn from industry experts and engineering leaders, while coming together to form lifelong bonds with other NYU Tandon students.
+The challenge will start on July 13 and run for four weeks.
+Webinars on the topics and team formation will occur throughout the month of July providing ample opportunities for students to learn from industry experts and engineering leaders, while coming together to form lifelong bonds with other NYU Tandon students.

 Whatever the concept, the NYU Tandon Made Challenge encourages you to bring it to life — quickly, collaboratively, and efficiently.